 “Nobody dresses like Mark Mack”

 We were doing this research.
-And it paralleled what we were developing with Panelite together with Emmanuelle and her business partner.
+And it paralleled what we were developing together with Emmanuelle and her business partner.
 [Where] we expanded capabilities and different fabrication methods.
 How do you make a translucent honeycomb panel?